isc-projects/bind9/doc/arm/reference.rst

    :ref:`man_rndc` for further details about :option:`rndc addzone`.

 .. namedconf:statement:: auth-nxdomain
+   :tags: query
+   :short: Controls whether BIND, acting as a resolver, provides authoritative NXDOMAIN (domain does not exist) answers.

    If ``yes``, then the ``AA`` bit is always set on NXDOMAIN responses, even if the server is not actually authoritative.
 The default is